Snr-Dave/my-first-git-project/README.md

 - How to contribute to open source projects

 I plan to add more details about specific features or learnings here soon!
+---
+Using GitHub's web interface is very convenient for mobile learning.